 Poverty reduction is a key policy component of the Europe 2020 strategy.
-By setting a poverty target, the EU put social concerns on an equal footing with economic objectives.
-As for other Europe 2020 strategy priorities, achieving the target to reduce the number of people at risk of poverty or social exclusion will depend on successful implementation of other priorities of the strategy, such as providing better opportunities for employment and education, must also be implemented successfully.
+By setting a poverty target, the EU has put social concerns on an equal footing with economic objectives.
+However to achieve the Europe 2020 strategy target to reduce the number of people at risk of poverty or social exclusion the strategy's other priorities, such as providing better opportunities for employment and education, must also be implemented successfully.

 - Almost every fourth person in the EU is still at risk of poverty or social exclusion, experiencing at least one of its three forms.